369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/logistic-regression/README.md

 If we where to predict y=1 so h𝜣(x) ≧ 0.5, that would mean 𝜣ᵀx ≧ 0.
 And if y=0 so h𝜣(x) < 0.5, then 𝜣ᵀx < 0.
 Because as we remember, 𝜣ᵀx is a range between -1, +1 generally.

-now let's use this to better understand how the hypothesis of logistic regression makes those decissions.
+Now let's use this to better understand how the hypothesis of logistic regression makes those decissions.

 Say we have a traning set like this